Teensy 3.6 based synthesizer using PJRC Audio Board and Audio Lib

 The pcb and front panel as seen below are available from Tindie.com with SMD 4067 multiplexers, 6N138 opto-isolator, capacitors and resistors fitted.
 The entire cost of parts to build TSynth will be around $99 if you buy components from the cheaper suppliers and the build time around two hours to solder.
 Plans for a 3D printed/laser cut enclosure will be available.
 Questions: firstname.lastname@example.org

-PCB and front panel are now available from the Tindie Store
+PCB and front panel are now available (when there’s stock…) from the Tindie Store

 Github has source code, model files and documents